charlesakio/test_project/README.md

 <b>WEB APP POLL:<b>

-  -This project was done to learn more about Django framework.
+  -This project was done to learn more about the Django framework.

   -Everythin was done under virtualenv.